microsoft/gov-solutions/.github/instructions/data-model-migration.md

 These are the instructions on how to migrate data model information from the source repo into this repo.

-Data Models are currently cataloged in the .source-wiki folder.
+Data Models are currently cataloged in the .source-dm-wiki folder.

 Each data model has a <module>.md markdown page at that location.
 This overview page has a table of contents (TOC), Requirements section, Releases section, Entity Relationship Diagram section with a fenced mermaid diagram block, followed by a data dictionary list of tables in the data model.